Jamahl Mosley: Playing career

 Mosley played college basketball for the Colorado Buffaloes and was a third-team All-Big 12 selection in 2000.
 He began his career in Mexico with Petroleros de Salamanca in 2001 before he joined the Victoria Titans of the Australian National Basketball League (NBL) and was named the league's Best Sixth Man in 2002.
 Mosley signed with Baloncesto León in 2003 and played there for one season.
 He split the 2004–05 season with Korihait in Finland and the Seoul Samsung Thunders in South Korea where he finished his playing career.

 Coaching career

 Mosley joined the Denver Nuggets of the NBA as a player development coach and scout in 2005.
 He was promoted to an assistant coach in 2007.
 Mosley worked as an assistant coach for the Cleveland Cavaliers from 2010 to 2014.
 He joined the Dallas Mavericks as an assistant coach in 2014.
 Mosley became the Mavericks' defensive coordinator in 2018.
 On April 2, 2021, he served as acting head coach after Rick Carlisle had a positive COVID-19 test and led the Mavericks to a 99–86 victory over the New York Knicks.

+Orlando Magic (2021–2026)

 On July 11, 2021, Mosley was named as head coach of the Orlando Magic.
+In his introductory press conference, Mosley said he wanted a pass-oriented offense that "play[s] with pace", and a "disruptive" defense with strong communication between the players.

-On March 12, 2024, Mosley agreed to a 4-year extension with the Magic.
+On March 12, 2024, Mosley agreed to a four-year extension with the Magic.
+After the Magic blew a 3–1 series lead against the Detroit Pistons in the first round of the 2026 NBA playoffs, Mosley was fired on May 4, 2026.

+New Orleans Pelicans (2026–present)

+On May 18, 2026, after being fired by the Magic, the New Orleans Pelicans hired Mosley as head coach to replace interim head coach James Borrego.